 I will explain why voting for The Lobster will trigger really change, in a messy, but quicker way, than what Democrats have been doing ineffectively for over 100 years.

 I consider myself to be rather introspective.
-I spend a great of time analyzing life and Life Seasons daily.
+I spend a great deal of time analyzing life and Life Seasons daily.
 I’m constantly searching for a deeper meaning.
 Sometimes it gets me in trouble, particularly when helping people, thinking that my service is a calling when it ends up becoming a curse.

 Obviously, as an African American, I have been doing a lot of self-soul-searching and searching the soul of America, and the world. …The Joe Biden way.
 I’ve examined myself, friends, family strangers, and “leaders” to draw my own conclusions.
 I also do quite a bit of research to support my conclusions.
 I compliment my understanding with my spirituality, fortified through regular prayer and meditation.
 It is the best that I can do.
 I may still not always obtain the truth, but at least I don’t take any dish served to me without interrogation.